-- Minimum Computer Speed and Processor:

-- o Use of a computer greater than 5 years old is highly discouraged, use a newer computer when possible

-- o 4 GB of RAM

-- o 2 GHz processor

 - o Internet requirements You must have access to a minimum of 2Mbps Upload and Download bandwidth speeds.
 Some testing processes will not function on public networks, such as Libraries or Internet cafes.
 You will need to be able to have access to the internet on a private connection in testing situations.
-Internet hotspots or tethered cellphone connections are not supported.

-- o Screen readers -

-- Mac Voice over (latest version for Safari)

-- PC JAWS (latest version for Edge) or NVDA (latest version for FireFox)

-- There is no screen reader support for Canvas in Chrome

-- Mobile Operating System Native App Support:

-- o iOS 14 or newer

-- o Android 2.3 or newer

-- Students need to have access to a webcam with microphone built-in or external for a desktop or laptop.
+Internet hotspots or tethered cellphone connections are not supported. - o Screen readers: - Mac Voice over (latest version for Safari) - PC JAWS (latest version for Edge) or NVDA (latest version for FireFox) - There is no screen reader support for Canvas in Chrome - Mobile Operating System Native App Support: - o iOS 14 or newer - o Android 2.3 or newer - Students need to have access to a webcam with microphone built-in or external for a desktop or laptop.
 Chromebooks, tablets, and cell phones are not supported.